Mhermann716/Security-Audit/README.md

 | **Fire Detection/Prevention (Fire Alarm, Sprinkler System, etc.)** |X | | Botium Toys’ physical location has a functioning fire detection and prevention system. |

 ## Compliance Checklist

-Select “yes” or “no” to answer the question: Does Botium Toys currently adhere to this compliance best practice?

 ### Payment Card Industry Data Security Standard (PCI DSS)